Quantum-Accelerators/quacc/docs/user/executors.md

     12. The walltime for the job in DD:HH:SS.

     13. Any commands to run at the top of the Slurm submit script before your Covalent workflow is run.
-This is a good place to set various environment variables.
+This is a good place to set various environment variables and any modules to load.

     14. All quacc jobs must have `use_srun=False` in order for ASE-based calculators to be launched appropriately.